dd32/td-gh-ex/readme.txt

 Advance Blog includes support for Jetpack's Infinite Scroll as well as other features.

 == Changelog ==
+= 1.1.1- [10-Dec-2019] =
+* Added new feature with compatibility on new WordPress version.

 = 1.1.0 - [24-Aug-2019] =
 * Added the wp_body_open action.
 * Added skip links TRT requirement.